georgezhao2010/midea_ac_lan/README.md

 ## Customize
 All types of device have the following common customizations, but some types of device also have their own configuration items.
 Refer to the device documentation for specific information.

+If your device is not working properly, you may need to customize it.
+Please refer to the device documentation for more information.

 The format of customizations must be JSON.

 - Set refresh interval of single device's status (the unit is second) (30 by default)